fin3ss3g0d/evilgophish/README.md

 Once you have run `setup.sh`, the next steps are:

-1. Make sure the `Apache2` log file for `evilginx2` exists before starting `GoPhish` (starting `Apache2` will automatically do this)
-2. Configure `SMS` message template.
+1. Configure `SMS` message template.
 You will use `Text` only when creating a `SMS` message template, and you should not include a tracking link as it will appear in the `SMS` message.
 Leave `Envelope Sender` and `Subject` blank like below:

 ![sms-message-template](images/sms-message-template.png)

-3. Configure `SMS Sending Profile`.
+2. Configure `SMS Sending Profile`.
 Enter your phone number from `Twilio`, `Account SID`, `Auth Token`, and delay in between messages into the `SMS Sending Profiles` page:

 ![sms-sending-profile](images/sms-sending-profile.png)

-4. Import groups.
+3. Import groups.
 The `CSV` template values have been kept the same for compatibility, so keep the `CSV` column names the same and place your target phone numbers into the `Email` column.
 Note that `Twilio` accepts the following phone number formats, so they must be in one of these three:

 ![twilio-number-formats](images/twilio-number-formats.png)

-5. Start `evilginx2` and configure phishlet and lure
+4. Start `evilginx2` and configure phishlet and lure
-6. Ensure `Apache2` server is started
+5. Ensure `Apache2` server is started[]
-7. Launch campaign from `GoPhish` and make the landing URL your lure path for `evilginx2` phishlet
+6. Launch campaign from `GoPhish` and make the landing URL your lure path for `evilginx2` phishlet
-8. **PROFIT**
+7. **PROFIT**

 ## Pusher Setup